List of Forms under Companies Act, 2013

 2. SH-7 (Notice to Registrar of Any Alteration in Share Capital):

-Companies use the SH-7 form to notify the RoC about any changes made to the share capital of the company.
+Companies use the SH-7 form to notify the RoC of any changes made to the company’s share capital.
 This includes any increase or decrease in share capital or any cancellation or modification of shares issued.

 The SH-7 form must be filed through the MCA portal, and it is the responsibility of the company directors to submit it.
 The form should be filed within 30 days of the alteration of the share capital.
 If the form is not filed in time, the company will incur a penalty of Rs.
 1,000 per day, with a cap of Rs.
 5 lakh.